aws-samples/est-server-for-iot-zero-touch-provisioning/README.md

 We are here looking at the calls to the EST API endpoints by the client.
 And this is not to be confused with the *Device Certificate* used for the IoT operations (interaction with IoT Core).
+The mTLS and IoT certificates most likely come from two different Signing Authorities.

 ## Understanding the application features and architecture